 One marketing option is to show the product in use.
 Demonstrations, blogs about frequently asked questions and getting the most out of the service, videos of production, and many other possibilities can help users connect with the process of making or using an item, which is more interesting.
 We process information more quickly visually than audibly, so the message can also be condensed in many ways.

 Signal boost users

-If you’ve started gaining an audience, spend some time signal boosting your users.
-Invite them to do guest blogs, or real life videos, or unboxings.
+If you’ve started gaining an audience, spend some time signal-boosting your users.
+Invite them to do guest blogs, real-life videos, or unboxing.
 Offer incentives to tweet about the product, offer giveaway items to influencers, and make sure that you use your platform to boost these users to other followers.